Vogel State Park Campground Review

 Campground Activities & Amenities

-As far as activities go, there’s tons of hiking!
+As far as activities go, there are tons of hiking options right inside the campground.
 There’s also a playground, mini-golf, fishing, a lake, a visitor center, a museum, a waterfall, and kayak, paddleboard, pedalboat, & aquacycle rentals!

 STATS ON THE CAMPGROUND